What are Essential Oils?

 All pure unadulterated essential oils have one common property: they are all antiseptic.
 From that point, each oil offers a variety of unique properties such as being an analgesic, anti-inflammatory, antidepressant, antispasmodic, aphrodisiac, bactericide, carminative, cicatrisant, cytophylactic, deodorant, digestive, diuretic, emmenagogue, emollient, expectorant, fungicide, germicidal, hypertensive, hypnotic, hypotensive, insecticide, mucolytic, nervine, relaxant, rubefacient sedative, soporific, stimulant, sudorific, vasoconstrictor, vasodilator and vulnerary.

 Basically yes, they are organic in chemical structure.
 However, the plants that essential oils are derived from are not necessarily grown organically or pesticide free.
-The oil must be “certified organic” by one of the governing soil associations, deemed to be grown in organic soil and pesticide free.
-This certification takes place every year - soil and plant material must be tested.
+Organic oils such as ours must be grown in organic soil in a pesticide-free environment.

 All vegetable oils are defined as lipids and are mainly composed of fatty acids.
 Fatty acids are the major building blocks of fat in human bodies and foods and are important sources of energy for the body.
 They are also important in the building and maintenance of healthy cells.